This guide applies to you if you have co-graders and you are a member of several Committees.

-The content of the guide will be based on marking the candidates one by one by first marking the questions in the submission for one candidate and then go to the next candidate.
+The guide's content will be based on marking the candidates one by one by first marking the questions in the submission for one candidate and then going to the next candidate.

 Table of content

 - Sign in to Inspera Assessment

 - Get an overview of the candidates

 Brief explanation of the Marking workspace and navigation

 - Step 1 - Select a candidate and mark the first question

 - Step 2 - Proceed to the next questions